briantbutton/meshwriter/README.md

 ### Constructor - new Writer()

-new Writer() is called with a string and an (optional) options parameter.&nbsp; The options conform roughly to normal BabylonJS structures and terminology.
+new Writer() is called with a string and an (optional) options parameter.&nbsp; The options object conforms to normal BabylonJS structures and terminology.

 	      FIELD                 DEFAULT
 	    font-family             default-font